 Under current policy projections, there is a slight upward trend in the share of renewable sources in primary energy demand, from around 3.3% in 2017 to 4.5% by 2030.
-Russia has a 2.5% Renewable Energy Target for 2020 and a 4.5% target for 2024 (excluding large hydro) for the electricity sector, which we estimate would increase the share of RE sources slightly to 4.5% of primary energy demand by 2030.
+Russia has a 2.5% renewable energy target for 2020 and a 4.5% target for 2024 (excluding large hydropower) for the electricity sector, which we estimate would increase the share of renewable energy sources slightly to 4.5% of primary energy demand by 2030.
 However, in 2019, just 0.16% of Russia’s electricity came from non-hydro renewables compared to the global average of over 10%, indicating it is very unlikely Russia will meet even its modest short-term renewable energy targets (BP, 2020).
 The lack of projected progress on increasing uptake of renewable energy in Russia is shown below.
 This includes generation from large hydro.

 Share of renewable electricity generation

-Russia’s agricultural sector in 2018 only amounted to 5.7% of total emissions without LULUCF.
+Russia’s agricultural sector in 2019 only amounted to 5.4% of total emissions without LULUCF (Government of Russia, 2021).
 In the agriculture and forestry sectors, Russia’s approach is primarily based on adaptation instead of mitigation.
-The government has implemented a series of measures to address the negative effects of extreme weather events and disasters, including drought and fires, and is currently working on expanding the scope of its agricultural climate policies to include the use of new technologies, including new forms of nitrogen fertilisers (Ministry of Environment and Natural Resources, 2017).
+The government has implemented a series of measures to address the negative effects of extreme weather events and disasters, including drought and fires, and is currently working on expanding the scope of its agricultural climate policies to include the use of new technologies, including new forms of nitrogen fertilisers (Ministry of Environment and Natural Resources, 2017a).

-Negative emissions from Russia’s forestry sector in 2018 equalled 27% of the country’s total emissions excluding LULUCF in 2019, reaching 535 MtCO2e (Government of Russia, 2021).
-The Federal Forestry Agency developed the State Program of forestry development for 2020 (Rosleskhoz, 2013), which includes optimisation practices for afforestation and an improved methodology for risk calculation to minimise the effects of forest and peat fires.
+Negative emissions from Russia’s forestry sector equalled 25% of the country’s total emissions excluding LULUCF in 2019, reaching 535 MtCO2e (Government of Russia, 2021).
+The Federal Forestry Agency has developed the State Program of forestry development for 2020 (Rosleskhoz, 2013), which includes optimisation practices for afforestation and an improved methodology for risk calculation to minimise the effects of forest and peat fires.

-Despite these policies, according to the most recent projections to 2050, included in the Third Biennial Report, instead of increasing, the current forestry net sink will drop to zero over the next 40 years mostly due to the reduction in the absorbing capacity of aging forests (Ministry of Environment and Natural Resources, 2017).
-This decline can be halted only by radical changes in forestry practices and by protecting significant amounts of primary forests from commercial clear-cutting (Kokorin & Korppoo, 2017).
+Despite these policies, according to the most recent projections to 2050, included in the Third Biennial Report, instead of increasing, the current net forestry sink will drop to zero over the next 40 years, mostly due to the reduction in the absorbing capacity of aging forests (Ministry of Environment and Natural Resources, 2017a).
+This decline can only be halted with radical changes in forestry practices and by protecting significant amounts of primary forests from commercial clear-cutting (Kokorin & Korppoo, 2017).
 Such a decline in forestry emissions would make the government’s 2060 net zero emissions target very difficult to achieve.

-The waste sector contributed 4.4% to Russia’s total emissions excluding LULUCF in 2018 (the last year for which data is available).
-Measures to curb emissions in the waste sector included in our projections are in line with the integrated management strategies for municipal solid waste, adopted through strategic legal documents between 2014 and 2017 (Ministry of Environment and Natural Resources, 2017).
+The waste sector contributed 4.7% to Russia’s total emissions excluding LULUCF in 2019, the last year for which data is available (Government of Russia, 2021).
+Measures to curb emissions in the waste sector included in our projections are in line with the integrated management strategies for municipal solid waste, adopted through strategic legal documents between 2014 and 2017 (Ministry of Environment and Natural Resources, 2017a).